Learning an Ensemble Token from Task-driven Priors in Facial Analysis: Methodology

-We introduce the ET-Fuser architecture to enable the learning of ensemble tokens.
-ET-Fuser functions to adapt a ensemble token, drawing inspiration from class token within attention mechanisms and object tokens in DETR~\cite{10.1007/978-3-030-58452-8_13}, to a designated canonical task through the utilization of prior tokens.
-Leveraging a self-attention mechanism, ET-Fuser facilitates the learning of both ensemble token \(t_k\) in ET-Fuser and canonical prior \(t_c\) derived from canonical encoder \(e_c\).
-By focusing on the canonical task, it effectively reduces redundancy among the remaining prior tokens, which represent task-optimized embeddings from pre-trained tasks, thereby generating plenty representations \(\hat{t}_k\) and \(\hat{t}_c\).
-Distinct from ensemble and ControlNet architectures, the ET-Fuser architecture eliminates the requirement for supplementary priors during inference, thereby enabling computationally efficient inference based solely on the learned ensemble token.
+We introduce the KT-Adapter architecture to enable the learning of knowledge tokens.
+KT-Adapter functions to adapt a knowledge token, drawing inspiration from class token within attention mechanisms and object tokens in DETR~\citep{10.1007/978-3-030-58452-8_13}, to a designated canonical task through the utilization of prior tokens.
+Leveraging a self-attention mechanism, KT-Adapter facilitates the learning of both knowledge token \(t_k\) in KT-Adapter and canonical prior \(t_c\) derived from canonical encoder \(e_c\).
+By focusing on the canonical task, it effectively reduces redundancy among the remaining prior tokens, which represent task-optimized embeddings from pre-trained tasks, thereby generating representations \(\hat{t}_k\) and \(\hat{t}_c\).
+Distinct from ensemble and ControlNet architectures, the KT-Adapter architecture eliminates the requirement for supplementary priors during inference, thereby enabling computationally efficient inference based solely on the learned knowledge token.